Cptmeme/Daikin-ESP-Matter/Thermostat_Daikin/README.md

 ## 3. Matter setup

 Use matter code: 3497-011-2332 to pair the device to your matter controller.
+(Default esp-matter testing code)